Press ESC to close

 PoMo and its Permanent Collection

-The starting point for the new institution’s permanent collection are works from collectors Monica Reitan and Ole Robert Reitan.
+The starting point for the new institution’s permanent collection, which includes work from Louise Bourgeois, Sol LeWitt, and Franz West, are collectors Monica Reitan and Ole Robert Reitan.
 (Trondheim’s Reitan family runs Reitan AS, a multi-billion dollar holding company of private retail, real estate, and financial services businesses.)
-The permanent collection builds from works by women artists like: Louise Bourgeois, Katharina Fritsch and Anne Imhof.
-Additionally, expect key works from Cui Jie, Sol LeWitt, Ugo Rondinone, and Franz West.
-But that’s just the start.

 , Pop in at PoMo: Norway’s Most Progressive and Promising Museum, Museum Spotlight Europe